 First off, I want to discuss how significant of an issue this is for our society.
 The will of each individual exerts a movement towards the things that person wants.
-Before any state of enlightenment is reached or an understanding of Self Realization is known, this is a very strong and self-preserving energy.
-This is not automatically a bad thing.
+Before any state of enlightenment is reached or an understanding of Self Realization is known, a person’s will must be engaged to do the necessary work.
+This is not a bad thing.

-In fact, God who created humans clearly gave us faculties to make decisions and gave us will power so that we might decide to think, speak and act in ways that we want.
+In fact, God who created us clearly gave us faculties to make decisions and gave us will power so that we might decide to think, speak and act in ways that we want.

-The challenges come about when we face obstacles to getting what we want.
-To be fair, everyone has their own way of coping with the difficulties they face trying to make the life they want.
+What happens when we face obstacles to getting what we want.
+To be fair, everyone has their own way of coping with the difficulties they face trying to orchestrate the life they want.
 We all have to learn some coping tools because no one gets their way all the time.

-And yet, there is a strong desire within many people to try and figure out how they can get their way even more often than they already do.
+And yet there is a strong desire within many people to try and figure out how they can get their way as much as possible.
 The most obvious is through amassing huge amounts of money.
 People with huge fortunes can structure their lives in ways most of us can’t.
-They can pay people to essentially do the things they want without any pushback.
+They can pay people to essentially do the things they want done without any pushback.

 They can build the houses they want to their precise specifications and all but eliminate the headaches that the rest of us face in having to accept compromises.

 Another way people try and eliminate obstacles is by making themselves highly desirable and famous since it seems that would allow them to have more of what they want when they want it.
-For those of us who know we will never be famous, or super rich or the most stunning person on the planet, we have to find more reasonable ways to get the things we want when others present resistance for us.
+For those of us who know we will never be famous, or super rich or the most stunning person on the planet, we have to find more reasonable ways to get the things we want when facing obstacles.
 This is the big dilemma when it comes to the will of the individual.

-Businesses strive to present products and services to help people get what they want with less resistance.
 The world is essentially obsessed with getting its way.
-You could say that the seed of all human conflict is the discrepancy between the will of individuals.
+You could say that the seed of all human conflict is the discrepancy between the wills of individuals.
 One wants this and the other wants something else.